 The most common starting point is the official app, which you can find in both the Zendesk Marketplace and the Atlassian Marketplace.
 The setup is pretty straightforward, and it allows your agents to create a new Jira issue from a Zendesk ticket or link to one that already exists.

-However, many teams run into some real limitations after they get it up and running.
+However, some teams look for more automation after they get it up and running.

 -